google/WebFundamentals/src/content/en/updates/2017/04/getinstalledrelatedapps.md

 Once you have the required metadata deployed on your app and on your site, you should be able to call navigator.getInstalledRelatedApps().
-This returns a promise that resolves to the list of apps that are installed on the user's device that meet the above criteria and have been proved to be owned by the app developer.
+This returns a promise that resolves to the list of apps that are installed on the user's device that meet the above criteria (i.e., have been proved to be owned by the app developer).

     navigator.getInstalledRelatedApps().then(relatedApps => {
       for (let app of relatedApps) {